brainboxdotcc/DPP/docpages/02_building_a_bot.md

 \page creating-a-bot-account Creating a Bot Account

 Before you start coding, you need to create and register your bot in the Discord developer portal.
+You can then add this bot to your Discord-server.

+## Creating a new bot

 To create a new application, take the steps as follows: